sikepuri-algorithm/sikepuri-algorithm.github.io/README.md

 This is a document that summarizes the Introduction to Algorithms class.
 To see the content, visit [here](https://sikepuri-algorithm.github.io/).

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This site is built using [Docusaurus](https://docusaurus.io/), a modern static site generator.

 ## Installation